-A transaction in derivatives or a forward transaction may only be entered into if the maximum exposure, in terms of the principal or notional principal created by the transaction to which the Scheme is or may be committed by another person is covered globally.
+A transaction in derivatives or a forward transaction may only be entered into if the maximum exposure, in terms of the principle or notional principle created by the transaction to which the Scheme is or may be committed by another person is covered globally.
 Exposure is covered globally if adequate cover from within the scheme property of the Scheme is available to meet the Scheme's total exposure, taking into account the value of the underlying assets and any reasonably foreseeable market movement, counterparty risk, and the time available to liquidate any positions.
-The global exposure relating to derivatives held in the Scheme may not exceed the net value of the Scheme.
+The global exposure relating to derivatives held in the Scheme may not exceed the net value of the scheme property.